 Tuesday, September 8, 2020, at approximately 8:30 AM, firefighters responded to a wildfire in the Mount Thielsen Wilderness.
 The fire began in the tree line near the Pacific Crest Trail within the Diamond Lake Ranger District.
 The east wind event caused the fire to run northwest and jump Highway 138 E.

-Most of the fire activity on the Thielsen Fire has decrease significantly due to several days of rain.
-As temperatures warm, the fire may continue to produce smoke from stumps and logs that are still burning.
-Over the next several days, crews will be pulling hoses and other supplies off the line, and they will be conduction suppression repairs.
+Most of the fire activity on the Thielsen Fire has decreased significantly.
+The fire will continue to produce smoke from stumps and logs that are still burning.

 |Current as of|